Divided powers in the Witt ring of symmetric bilinear forms: Comparison with Milnor -theory

 \begin{corollary} If $-1$ is a square in a field $k$, then the divided power $\gamma_n$ maps $I^r\subset W(k)$ into $I^{nr}$ for $r\geq 2$.
 This operation is compatible with the divided power operation on Milnor $K$-theory modulo 2, $\gamma_n: K^M_r(k)/2=I^r/I^{r+1}\arrow K^M_{nr}(k)/2=I^{nr}/I^{nr+1}$. \end{corollary}

-Indeed, divided powers on Milnor $K$-theory modulo 2 are defined exactly when $-1$ is a square and $r\geq 2$, and in that case they are defined by the same formula as above (where $s_i$ are symbols $\{ a_1,\ldots,a_r\}$ in $K^M_r(k)/2$) \cite{Kahn,Vial}.
+Indeed, divided powers on Milnor $K$-theory modulo 2 are defined exactly when $-1$ is a square and $r\geq 2$, and in that case they are defined by the same formula as above (where $s_i$ are symbols $\{ a_1,\ldots,a_r\}$ in $K^M_r(k)/2$) \cite{Vial}.
+(In Kahn's construction of mod 2 divided powers \cite[Theorem 2]{Kahn}, note that divided powers are not defined on the whole exterior algebra in characteristic 2, but only in degrees at least 2.)

 \sc UCLA Mathematics Department, Box 951555, Los Angeles, CA 90095-1555

 totaro@math.ucla.edu